sano-r/SelfStudy001/PizzaClient/README.md

 1. run docker
 2. run server side application
 3. run front side application
+- front side app can be runned by the following directory PizzaClient
-- front side application can be run by following command npm run dev
+- front side application can be runned by a following command npm run dev

 - each of them can be quitted by following commands ctrl + c q